bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 2. Manage -> AD Roles -> Roles and assign
 3. Click on the role you want
 4. Click on **Settings** and make changes to "Allow permanent eligible assignment"

+**Change maximum length of assignment (i.e. time)?**
+1. Portal -search for Privileged...
+2. Manage -> AD Roles -> Roles and assign
+3. Click on the role you want
+4. Click on **Settings** and make changes to "Allow permanent eligible assignment" and "Allow permanent active assignment"